 Korta vägen is a full-time course and lasts no more than 6 months.

-Korta Vägen starts in August and January.
+Korta Vägen starts in the spring and in the fall.

 Free.
 The programme is funded by the Swedish Employment Office.